 5 Track and Share Expenses

 When both divorced parents have open and positive communication focused on the success of our children, it demonstrates that we support our children’s well-being.
 This is especially important during transitions.
-With kids going back to school shortly, it’s time to get organized- especially if you’re divorced or separated.
-If you’re struggling, find the support you need from a life coach or therapist to learn to positively communicate with your ex to make this transition as smoothly as possible.
+With kids returning to school shortly, it’s time to get organized- especially if you’re divorced or separated.
+If you’re struggling, find the support you need from a life coach or therapist to learn to communicate positively with your ex to make this transition as smooth as possible.